Theodore Havermeyer Northrup

 The portrait above is that of Theodore H. Northrup, the well-known composer, who is identified with what is known as Branch B of the Witmark Music Library, one of the most important departments of that famous publishing house.
 It will be most gratifying news to music lovers generally to learn that Mr. Northrup has composed a new bass solo, which is entirely different from anything he has heretofore written, being robust and simple in style and suitable also for baritone singers.
 The name of this new song has not, as yet, been given to the public...
 Music lovers and musicians will also be glad to be informed that the famous nautical opera, 'Ship Ahoy' [H. Grattan Donnelly and Frederick Miller - 1890], has been revised and brought up to date by Mr. Northrup, to be in readiness for the road next season.
 He has added almost an entire new vocal score to the opera, and has strengthened it in many other respects.

 Later in the decade Theodore's focus would shift more to arrangements, many uncredited, and away from the type of pieces that had made him famous.
 He even did some instructional material and reportedly taught on occasion, though this is unconfirmed.
 Northrup did contribute three pieces to one more Broadway musical in 1909.
 Harry Girard and Joseph Blethen had staged The Alaskan in 1907, but it did not fare well on its first run.
 So Girard engaged Northrup and a couple of others to compose some new material for the play in 1909, but in the end it did no better on the second run.
 Theodore moved in 1908 or 1909 to Denver, Colorado.
-There is mention of him there in 1909 as part of a patent listing with one David Spier Whitaker, for an item called a "work holder,"the alaskan selections cover designed to improve the process of whipstitching napkins, table cloths and similar items.
+There is mention of him there in 1909 as part of a patent listing with one David Spier Whitaker, for an item called a "work holder," designed to improve the process of whipstitching napkins, table cloths and similar items.
 Northrup may have simply been a 50% investor in this enterprise, which was granted a patent in September 1910.

 In the 1910 Federal census Northrup is listed as a composer, and lodging with a British immigrant named Alice Hunter, a drawing teacher.
 Nothing else of the nature of their relationship is known, but she is shown as single and Northrup as having been married for some time.
 It is likely he was separated from his wife Beppie at this juncture, a point confirmed by their final divorce on January 7, 1911.
 In 1913 Northrup copyrighted a "musical dancing vaudeville act" titled The Rag, written with Leo A. Bahner.
 Another musical the pair copyrighted was titled A Colorado Match.
 No further description of the contents has been located.
 Very little output came from Northrup after this time, his penultimate song representing a multi-generational collaboration with newcomer Gus Kahn, who would become a lyrics powerhouse in the 1920s and 1930s.
 Northrup was married in Denver to Jennie M. Barr on October 6, 1913.